 The usual treatment for glaucoma is eye drops however in cases where it is resistant to drops, treatment through surgery or laser may need to be performed.

-These are called the Ahmed Glaucoma Valve and The Baerveldt Glaucoma Implant.
-In certain eye conditions, a third type, known as the Molteno Implant, might also be used.
+These are called the Ahmed Glaucoma Valve, The PAUL implant and The Baerveldt Glaucoma Implant.

 Trabeculectomy is a surgical operation that creates an alternative drainage channel, to help aqueous fluid (natural fluid of the eye) drain from your eye.
 This operation creates a bypass for the blocked natural drain (trabecular meshwork) of your eye.
 Your eye pressure is reduced because fluid can now drain more easily through the newly created drainage channel.